Considered

 Yes, most Fitbits are good for weightlifting, especially if they have a built-in HR monitor.
 The small size of the activity tracker is what many bodybuilders favor as it doesn’t tend to get in the way during workouts.

-Our #1 Recommended Fitness Tracker for Weightlifting
+Our Verdict on Best Fitness Tracker for Weightlifting

 Our #1 Recommendation